Trucks of the OPTIMA Ultimate Street Car Invitational

 We don't know if their names have anything to do with their taste in trucks, but Curt Hill and Kurt Grimes both built some incredible SUVs that made their way into the OUSCI.
 Mr. Hill ran a 1972 Blazer, while Mr. Grimes ran a late-model Chevrolet Tahoe that was set up to carve corners.
 Rob McGregor spent time in both the Ford and Chevy camps with two of his OUSCI entries and Bruce Scherman took a road largely untraveled in the world of Pro-Touring vehicles, when he built a 1968 Ford Ranchero.

 See all of these fantastic trucks and more in this video compilation from the first several years of OUSCI competition.
-Even more trucks appeared in the 2013 OUSCI, so look for even more truckin' action when the 2013 OUSCI airs on MAVTV later this year (we'll announce the exact date and time in the near future).
+Even more trucks appeared in the 2013 OUSCI, so look for even more truckin' action on the OPTIMA Network on Roku.